maneeshsit/AI-Factory/README.md

 ## 12. Conclusion

-This comprehensive plan provides a roadmap for transforming the PCIe project into a full-featured, multi-platform application suite that serves users across web, iOS, and Android platforms.
+This comprehensive plan provides a roadmap for transforming the AI-Factory project into a full-featured, multi-platform application suite that serves users across web, iOS, and Android platforms.
 By following the phased approach outlined in this document, the development team can systematically build capabilities while managing risk and maintaining quality.